prakash-shubham/The_Number_Trick/README.md

 # The_Number_Trick

-An algorithm that predicts your number out of 0-63 buy checking mere upto 6 boxes.
+An algorithm that predicts your number out of 0-63 buy checking mere upto 6 boxes

 try at:
 http://tnt.bitballoon.com/